rfeinman/detecting-adversarial-samples/README.md

 of the normal, noisy and adversarial samples.
 A logistic regression model is trained on these features and the detector is built.

-## MNIST Demonstration
+## C. MNIST Demonstration
 Here, a simple demonstration is provided of the commands issued to run the full experiment with MNIST, using the FGSM attack.
-Follow the following steps:
+The following commands are used to run all 3 steps:

     1. python train_model.py -d=mnist -e=10
     2. python craft_adv_samples.py -d=mnist -a=fgsm
     3. python detect_adv_samples.py -d=mnist -a=fgsm

-## Author Notes
+## D. Author Notes

 This code depends on the cleverhans repository; however, some of the attack code is re-implemented here (e.g. the "fgsm" function) with minor modifications.